msi-end/msi-end/README.md

 ###

-<p align="left">Hi, I'm Mintu Sharma, a passionate web developer with 2 years of self coding experience, from India.<br><br>- 📚 I’m a BCA Student <br>- ⚡ In my free time I like to have Coffee With Codes .</p>
+<p align="left">Hi, I'm Mintu Sharma, a passionate web developer with 3 and half years of self coding experience, from India.<br><br>- 📚 I’m a BCA Student <br>- ⚡ In my free time I like to have Coffee With Codes .</p>

 ###